 Mixed content means that the main origin of a page is secure, but the page requested resources from non-secure origins.
 Mixed content pages are only partially protected because the HTTP content is accessible to sniffers and vulnerable to man-in-the-middle attacks.

-In Figure 3, click View 1 request in Network panel to open the Network panel and apply the
+In the previous figure, choose View 1 request in Network panel to open the Network tool and apply the

 mixed-content:displayed filter so that the Network Log only shows non-secure resources.